Harvard Radcliffe Institute: 21st century

 In 2001, the first professorship at the institute was established with the Carol K. Pforzheimer Professorship at Radcliffe.
 The professorship was endowed by the Pforzheimer family, who also endowed the Carl and Lily Pforzheimer Foundation Directorship and the Carol K. Pforzheimer Student Fellowships at the institute's Arthur and Elizabeth Schlesinger Library on the History of Women in America, which, with the Radcliffe Institute Fellowship Program, both of which date back to Radcliffe College days, are among the institute's best-known features.

 As the college became an institute, Mary Maples Dunn served as acting president of Radcliffe College and acting dean of the Radcliffe Institute.
-On January 1, 2001, Drew Gilpin Faust became the institute's first permanent dean; she stepped down in July 2007 to become president of Harvard University.
-Barbara J. Grosz, Higgins Professor of Natural Sciences at the Harvard John A. Paulson School of Engineering and Applied Sciences, served as interim dean after Faust's departure and was named dean on April 28, 2008; she stepped down in June 2011.
-After serving as interim dean from 2011 to 2012, Lizabeth Cohen became dean.
-A historian, Cohen stepped down on June 30, 2018, to return to research, writing, and teaching.